objcio/articles/2014-12-10-debugging-checklist.md

 An easy-to-make mistake is adding an observer, but then never cleaning it up.
 This way, KVO will keep sending messages, but the receiver might have dealloc'ed, so there will be a crash.
 One way around this is to use a full-blown framework like [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa), but there are some lighter approaches as well.

 One way is to, whenever you create a new observer, immediately write a line in dealloc that removes it.
 However, this process can be automated.
 Rather than adding the observer directly, you can create a custom object that adds it for you.
 This custom object adds the observer, and removes it in its own dealloc.
 The advantage of this is that the lifetime of your observer is the same as the lifetime of the object.
 This means that creating this object adds the observer.
 You can then store it in a property, and whenever the containing object is dealloc'ed, the property will automatically be set to nil, thus removing the observer.
 A slightly longer explanation of this technique, including sample code, can be found [here](http://chris.eidhof.nl/posts/lightweight-key-value-observing.html).
-A tiny library that does this is [THObserversAndBinders](https://github.com/th-in-gs/THObserversAndBinders).
+A tiny library that does this is [THObserversAndBinders](https://github.com/th-in-gs/THObserversAndBinders), or you could look at Facebook's [KVOController](https://github.com/facebook/KVOController).

 Another problem with KVO is that callbacks might arrive on a different thread than you expected (just like we described in the beginning).
 Again, by using an object to deal with this (as described above) you can make sure that all callbacks get delivered on a specific thread.